 I hope that this case tends to deter any future actions of this type, which are essentially frivolous, wasting City and BART and thus taxpayer’s resources to combat specious and empty claims.
 The First they Came group was in essence arguing that neither the city nor BART has a right to remove them from the spot they were camping.
 In essence they were arguing for a right to homestead on this spot, essentially in perpetuity.
 Even if they did not use such language, this was the essence of their claim.
 For a judge to grant a right to people to homestead on public property where this is not and has never been allowed, is extremely unlikely.
 Neither is it in any way reasonable that a group could force a municipality to give free land to them by committing serial nuisance and serial squatting.
 The right of the homeless to sleep for a night in a perhaps limited area of public property, which the courts have upheld, is a far different right than that sought — to permanently appropriate public property to construct a semi-permanent “city within a city”.

-In essence, to my knowledge, the courts have never yet ruled that the homeless have a “right” to anything more than to lie down in some public places at night and sleep.
-There has been absolutely no ruling that ever allows them to set up a permanent camp, for instance, and stay in the same spot for more than one night, let alone for days, weeks or months at a time.
+In essence, to my knowledge, the courts have not yet ruled that the homeless have a right to anything more than to lie down in some public places at night and sleep.
+There has been no ruling that ever allows them to set up a permanent camp, for instance, and stay in the same spot for more than one night, let alone for days, weeks or months at a time.
 Advocates for the homeless are disingenuously attempting to stretch the right to merely sleep in public places (where no alternate shelter is available) to the right of homeless to seize those public places on a permanent basis, which in essence removes them from public use.
 Such a stretch defies logic and common sense and I doubt such would be upheld by any court.

 More recently, as this case by the First They Came plaintiffs continued in the court, Judge Alsup again threw back some common sense at those who seem to have taken leave of such.